How DreamLoom Works

 But the real outcome is this.

-Your child begins to see themselves as someone who can create things, not just consume them.
+Your child begins to see themselves as a creator, not just a consumer.

 Research Sources